StamusNetworks/suricata-language-server/README.rst

 As the system were the signature are developed is not the same as the one where they are deployed, settings such as absolute path to files are not working.
-The directory of dataset file is the main example of this.
+The directory of dataset files is the main example of this.
 The Suricata Language Server is allowing to fix analysis by using a specific comment in the rules file.
 This is done by adding the ``## SLS dataset-dir:`` prefix ::

     ## SLS dataset-dir: /path/to/dataset/